-- Glycosylated Hemoglobin – it is suggested that this test be performed on all admitted patients who report having a history of diabetes and who do not have on-hand results from the last three months or who are admitted with hyperglycemia (values higher than 140 mg / dL).
+- Glycosylated Hemoglobin—it is suggested that this test be performed on all admitted patients who report having a history of diabetes and who do not have on-hand results from the last three months or who are admitted with hyperglycemia (values higher than 7.8 mmol/L140 mg/dL).

-- Glucose Targets – insulin therapy should be initiated if hospitalization is due to elevated levels of sustained BGs with a minimum value greater than 180 mg/dL.
-Once insulin therapy has started, the target ranges will be between 140-180 mg/dL, but lower levels (110-140 mg/dL) may be chosen if the patient is not at risk of hypoglycemia.
+- Glucose Targets—insulin therapy should be initiated if hospitalization is due to elevated levels of sustained blood glucose levels (BGs) with a minimum value greater than 10.0 mmol/L180 mg/dL.
+Once insulin therapy has started, the target ranges will be between 7.8-10.0 mmol/L140-180 mg/dL, but lower blood glucose levels (6.1-7.8 mmol/L110-140 mg/dL) may be chosen if the patient is not at risk of hypoglycemia.

-- Glucose Monitoring Frequency – those patients in a hospital setting who can feed themselves should measure their blood glucose levels before and after food.
-In case the patient is not eating, monitoring should increase in frequency up to every 2 hours.
+- Glucose Monitoring Frequency—those patients in a hospital setting who can feed themselves should measure their blood glucose levels before and after food.
+In case the patient is not eating, monitoring should increase in frequency up to every two hours.